aleleio/teambuilding-games/games/caterpillar-race.md

 # Caterpillar Race

 ## Description
-Make group members line up behind each other, bent at the waist holding the\nankles of the person in front of each other.
+Make group members line up behind each other, bent at the waist holding the ankles of the person in front of each other.
 Tell them to try to move forward as a team.
 If someone loses the ankle grip, the caterpillar must stop until everyone is intact.